Foreign involvement in the Syrian civil war: France

-Before the civil war, Assad was seen as a key patron by France; viewing Syria as part of its colonial legacy.
-Syrian army was a major benefactor of French arms and supplies.
-Assad was hailed as a reformer in the French media and his authoritarian style was glossed over.
-Assad enjoyed close ties with French presidents and was also a receipt of Légion d’honneur, the foremost French order of merit.
-However, after the outbreak of the Syrian refugee crisis since August 2011, France insists, along with the US and Britain and some Arab states, that the Syrian president Bashar al-Assad must step down, France—a former mandatory ruler of Syria—being considered by The Guardian more active and forward than the other Western countries in its policy towards the war in Syria.
+Before the civil war, Syria and Assad were seen as part of France's colonial legacy.
+The Syrian army was a major consumer of French arms and supplies.
+Assad was hailed as a reformer in French media while his authoritarian style was glossed over.
+Assad enjoyed close ties with French presidents and was a receipt of Légion d’honneur, the foremost French order of merit.
+However, after the outbreak of the Syrian refugee crisis in August 2011, France insisted, along with the US, Britain, and some Arab states, that the Syrian president step down.

 In 2012, France provided opposition forces with non-lethal military aid, including communications equipment and medical supplies.
-In August 2013, when the Assad government was accused of using chemical weapons in the Ghouta area near Damascus, Paris called for military intervention but was isolated after the US president, Barack Obama, refused to act despite the breach of what he had earlier declared was a “red line”.

-On 19 September 2013, French President François Hollande during a press conference in Bamako suggested that France was ready to begin supplying lethal aid to the Free Syrian Army in a "controlled framework".
+In August 2013, when the Assad government was accused of using chemical weapons, Paris called for military intervention, but was contradicted after Obama refused to act despite the breach of his “red line”.
+On 19 September, French President François Hollande suggested that France was ready to begin supplying lethal aid to FSA in a "controlled framework".

-End of September 2015, France has begun airstrikes in Syria, on a small scale to avoid inadvertently strengthening the hand of president Bashar al-Assad by hitting his enemies.

 In August 2014 French President François Hollande confirmed that France had delivered arms to Syrian rebels.

-In mid-November 2015, in the wake of the 13 November Paris terror attacks, France, citing self-defence under Article 51 of the United Nations Charter, significantly intensified its air strikes in Syria, closely coordinating with the US military.
+In September 2015, France began airstrikes on a small scale to avoid inadvertently strengthening Assad by hitting his enemies.
+In November, in the wake of the 13 November Paris terror attacks, France, citing self-defence under Article 51 of the United Nations Charter, significantly intensified its air strikes, closely coordinating with the US military.

-Also mid November, France drafted a UN Security Council resolution urging UN members to "take all necessary measures" in the fight against ISIL and al-Nusra Front.
+Also in November, France drafted a UN Security Council resolution urging UN members to "take all necessary measures" in the fight against ISIL and al-Nusra Front.
 The following day the French-drafted resolution was co-sponsored by the UK.

-On 20 November 2015, the UN Security Council unanimously passed the French-British drafted-sponsored resolution.

-Also on 20 November, France dismissed Russia′s suggestions that the French air strikes against oil installations in Syria were illegal, saying they were "an appropriate and necessary riposte" to attacks by ISIL.
+On 20 November 2015, the UN Security Council unanimously passed the resolution.
+Also on 20 November, France dismissed Russia′s suggestions that the French air strikes against oil installations were illegal, saying they were "an appropriate and necessary riposte" to attacks by ISIL.

-On 3 December 2015 the UK started air strikes against ISIL in Syria.
+On 3 December 2015 the UK started air strikes against ISIL.
 France welcomed the UK's military action.

 LaFarge Cement company acknowledged that it had funneled money to ISIS in 2013 and 2014.
 LaFarge's defense was that the fiduciary support for ISIS was to maintain the "safety" of its employees.
 French courts dropped the charges against LaFarge in 2019.
 Hillary Clinton sat on the board of LaFarge cement company between 1990 and 1992.